A film by Academy Award® winning director Jon Blair

-Jon is the winner of a British Academy Award for Best Documentary for his 1983 film, Schindler, which preceded Steven Spielberg's feature by 10 years and was used extensively by Spielberg as a research resource.
-Schindler was narrated by Dirk Bogarde and written, produced and directed by Jon.
+Jon is the winner of a British Academy Award for Best Documentary for his film, "Schindler", which preceded Steven Spielberg's feature by 10 years and was used extensively by Spielberg as a research resource.
+"Schindler" was written, produced and directed by Jon and originally narrated by Dirk Bogarde, with a recent new with narration by Sir Ben Kingsley.
+Jon has also written the biography of one of the Schindler survivors, the famed Polish photographer Ryszard Horowitz.

 Tom Phillips is a Rio de Janeiro-based foreign correspondent who has been covering Brazil for the UK's Guardian newspaper since 2005.
 He has also reported from Bolivia, Colombia, Guyana, Haiti and Paraguay and has worked extensively in the Brazilian Amazon.
 Tom has worked on a number of films about human rights and indigenous tribes in Brazil and, in 2007, he was runner up in the foreign correspondent of the year category of Brazil's biggest press awards.